-On 5 April 2017, 2 new Regulations on medical devices were adopted.
+On 5 April 2017, 2 new Regulations on medical devices were adopted, and they entered into force on 25 May 2017.
 These replace the existing Directives.

 The new rules will only apply after a transitional period.
 Namely, 3 years after entry into force for the Regulation on medical devices (spring 2020) and 5 years after entry into force (spring 2022) for the Regulation on in vitro diagnostic medical devices.